-Certain brain cysts, such as arachnoid cysts, can form later in life from causes other than developmental abnormalities.
-Secondary arachnoid cysts, which is the name used for cysts that develop later in life, may be caused by an injury to the brain or as a complication of brain surgery, explains the National Institute of Neurological Disorders and Stroke.
-Another condition known as meningitis, which is a swelling of the membranes covering the brain, may also result in the development of secondary arachnoid cysts.
+Some brain cysts, such as arachnoid cysts, can form later in life from causes other than developmental abnormalities.
+When this happens, they're called secondary arachnoid cysts.
+They may be caused by an injury to the brain or as a complication of brain surgery, according to the National Institute of Neurological Disorders and Stroke.
+Meningitis, a swelling of the membranes covering the brain, may also cause secondary arachnoid cysts to develop.

 Is This an Emergency?

-- Centers for Disease Control and Prevention: “Parasites-Cysticercoids.”
+- Centers for Disease Control and Prevention: "Cysticercosis"